 That year, Indigo was chosen over Raytheon for a contract to provide infrared cameras to the U.S. military, the court said.
 In 2003, it beat out Raytheon again, this time for a subcontract from Northrop Grumman Corp.
-(NOC) to provide the cameras for the F-35 Joint Strike Fighter program.
+(NOC:US) to provide the cameras for the F-35 Joint Strike Fighter program.

 Raytheon said it received assurances from Indigo that its employees, including ones hired from Raytheon, weren’t using Raytheon technology.